polylang/polylang/readme.txt

 * Automatic copy of categories, post tags and other metas when creating a new post or page translation.
 * Translating menus and widgets.
 * Customizable language switcher available as a widget or a navigation menu item.
-* Compatibility with Yoast SEO
+* Compatibility with Yoast SEO.

 ### Polylang Pro